GiovanniSalvi/New_Library/README.md

 ### I tried to make the app interface as simple and easy to navigate as possible,the homepage provides a nav-bar menu to explore the app's functionalities which I will look into more in deep further on,and a footer which provides social media links.

-### The nav menu, footer, home-button and background image are repeated in all website pages to make the app having a consistent style.
+### The nav menu, footer, home-button and background image are repeated in all website pages to get app style consistent.

 ---